NuFace Review: Can Microcurrents Improve Skin?

 NuFace Mini product image

-We recommend that consumers entirely disregard claims of product efficacy made by cosmetics companies unless their products or technologies are proven to be effective in clinical research published in a peer-reviewed medical journal.
-There is too much bias involved in the process of company-funded research for the results to be meaningful in our opinion.
+We recommend that consumers entirely disregard claims of product efficacy made by cosmetics companies unless their products or technologies are shown to be effective in clinical research published in a peer-reviewed journal.

-One of the most popular reviews of a NuFace device comes from YouTube creator Dr. Dray who's a dermatologist.
-She tried the NuFace Trinity device for two months and shared her results in the video below, which is unsponsored:
+One of the most popular reviews of NuFace comes from YouTube creator "Dr Dray" who's a dermatologist.
+She tried the NuFace Trinity device for two months and shared her results in the video below:

 NuFace Cancer Warning